Pour leaders créatifs

 75%

-of managers admit to blocking mobility for their best people.
+of managers admit to blocking career mobility for their best people.

 Keller & Dlugos, 2023

-Being trapped doesn’t mean you made a wrong choice.
+Being trapped doesn’t mean you made a bad choice.
 It means you succeeded too well.

 Self-diagnosis

-The trap doesn’t scream.
+The trap doesn’t shout.
 It whispers.
-Here are 10 warning signs—almost ordinary.
+Here are five phrases accidental Creative Leaders think.
+Almost ordinary.
 That’s what makes them dangerous.

 01